abdelrahman-essawy/Franko-Dorker/README.md

 # Franko-Dorker

-This is sql dorker scanner using Bing search engine
+This is sql dorker scanner using Bing search engine.
 ## Getting Started

 This is guide For using my script.